ArnellM/HultenRangeMaps/README.md

 map border), as well as map symbols that represent non-presence points, e.g. locally extinct populations (open circle) and fossil records (crosses).
 These have been manually removed from the maps in the database.
-Please refer to the description in Arnell et al. XXX and the file HultenMetadata.csv in the database (Arnell et al. XXX) for information on manual editing as well as updated scientific nomenclature.
+Please refer to the description in Arnell et al. XXXb and the file HultenMetadata.csv in the database (Arnell et al. XXXa) for information on manual editing as well as updated scientific nomenclature.
 <br>